 Laura’s vision and leadership has transformed criminal justice services to protect victims and non-offending family members.
-Serving as Executive Director for The Crime Victim Center, Laura manages a multi-million-dollar budget with nearly 30 dedicated staffers, providing much-needed services to over 30,000 victims of sexual assault, domestic violence, gang violence, human trafficking, hate crime, terrorism, and other violent crimes.
+Serving as Executive Director for The Crime Victim Center, Laura manages a multi-million-dollar budget with nearly 30 dedicated staffers, providing much-needed services to over 30,000 victims of sexual assault, domestic violence, gang violence, human trafficking, hate crime, crimes against the elderly, terrorism, and other violent crimes.
 Laura also works hand in hand with local, state, and federal law enforcement, ensuring that the County sex offender registry has the most current and accurate information, keeping families informed and residents safe.
 In addition, Laura manages a private law practice using her vast experience to represent victims.

 Previously Laura served as the Victims Services Representative of the Suffolk County Hate Crimes Task Force.
 Laura spearheaded the creation of a guide for medical practitioners in Suffolk County to identify signs of domestic violence.
 She has also worked with our

 public school system to prevent teen dating violence and child sexual abuse and with colleges and universities to prevent campus sexual assault.